ThomasLeister/root-certificate-deployment/README.md

 # How-To: Root CA certificate integration for Linux and Windows

-If you manage your own corporate or private Certificate Authority (CA), sooner or later you'll want to deploy the Root CA's certificate on your Linux and Windows Clients.
+If you manage your own corporate or private Certificate Authority (CA), sooner or later you'll want to deploy the root CA's certificate on your Linux and Windows clients.
 This little How-To guides you through the process of deploying your root certificate.

 **Assumption:** Your Root CA's certificate is existent as ```root.cert.pem```